310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p1.md

 I thought it’s better I don’t get in your way, and held back from calling out to you!
 How about that!?
 I’m a senpai who can be considerate, aren’t I!?
 Feel free to praise me! ☆

 But man, how nice, Akehoshi!
 I’m so jealous!
 I want to be up on stage like that, too…♪
 {% endbubble %}

 {% bubble Subaru worried %}
-… Bucho~[^14]
+…Bucho~[^14]
 {% endbubble %}

 {% bubble Chiaki past %}
 Hm?
 Um, yep, that’s me!

 Right, right!
 You’ve been calling me that since a while back now, haven’t you?
 I’m still not used to it, so I was a little late to respond!

-Hehe, that’s right… Our previous club captain quit school, so I automatically took the title after—
+Heheh, that’s right… Our previous club captain quit school, so I automatically took the title after—
 {% endbubble %}

 {% img /img/es/eventstory/meteorimpact/secondhalfch12_1.jpg %}

 {% bubble Subaru worried %}
 Bucho~… Save me…
 {% endbubble %}

 {% bubble Chiaki pastworried %}
 …!?
 W-What’s wrong!?
 Did you just say “save me”!?
 Are you okaaaaay!?

 A-Are you hurt somewhere!?

 Ahhh!!
 Don’t worry!!!
 It’ll be fine!
 I’ll be by your side, no matter what!
 So there isn’t a single thing to worry about, okay Akehoshi!?
 {% endbubble %}

 {% bubble Subaru worried %}
 Shhh… Sorry, don’t make so much noise.